- It’s unfortunate when users can’t install the Asus Smart Gesture driver on their Windows 10 PC.

 8. Reset Windows

-If none of the solutions from above managed to solve the problem, the only thing left to do is resetting your Windows operating system.
+If none of the solutions from above managed to solve the problem, the only thing left to do is reset your Windows operating system.

 There are multiple ways to reset Windows 10, but if you’re not sure how to perform any, everything is explained in the link below.